moof44/epicenter-app/blueprint.md

   - Quick access to recent check-ins.
 - **Member Management**: A complete CRUD (Create, Read, Update, Delete) interface for gym members.
   - View a paginated and searchable list of all members.
-  - Add new members with details such as name, contact information, address, fitness goal, gender and birthday.
+  - Add new members with details such as name, contact information, address, fitness goal, gender, birthday, subscription type, and expiration date.
   - Update existing member information.
   - View detailed information for a specific member.
 - **Check-In System**: A streamlined process for members to check in and out of the facility.